hamed225/fruit-classifier/README.md

 # fruit-classifier
-(IN PROGRESS) Using Tensorflow and Keras hyperparameter tuning to create a CNN that can accuractely classify fruits.
+(ARCHIVED) Using Tensorflow and Keras hyperparameter tuning to create a CNN that can accuractely classify fruits.